zendframework/zendframework/README.md

   following a `halt_compiler()` directive.
 This ensures that `bin/classmap_generator.php` will discover the stub class files and use them in the generated classmaps.
+- The `compatibility/autoload.php` files in each component affected was altered to trigger an `E_USER_DEPRECATED` error asking the user to remove the require statement for the file.

 The only issue discovered so far is that mock objects generated via PHPUnit that have typehinted arguments referencing the aliased class may not work.
 In most